dmacias28/increasing-home-values-ames-ia/README.md

 ### Neighborhood Impact on Home Sale Price

-With lasso regression, of the 28 neighborhoods in Ames, IA, 8 were assigned a positive coefficient, 12 were eliminated and 8 were assigned a negative coefficient.
+Of the 28 neighborhoods in Ames, IA, 8 were assigned a positive coefficient, 12 were eliminated and 8 were assigned a negative coefficient.

 The top 5 neighborhoods that increase home value are: